Endometriosis: Q&A with Dr Anne Poliness

 This month is Endometriosis Awareness Month, which is a worldwide campaign aimed at raising awareness of endometriosis and the symptoms, causes, impacts and treatment options available.

-Below I answer five of the most common questions I hear about endometriosis.
+Below I answer five of the most common questions I hear about the condition.

 What is endometriosis?

-Endometriosis occurs when cells from inside the uterus (womb) begin to grow outside the uterus causing pelvic pain and other disturbances.
+Endometriosis occurs when cells similar to cells from inside the uterus (womb) begin to grow outside the uterus, causing pelvic pain and other disturbances.
 It is a common health condition affecting 1 in 9 individuals who have a uterus.

 How do I know if I have endometriosis?